 The paper is structured as follows: Section 2 provides an overview of the academic literature on AI ethics, focusing on “constitutional AI” and “AI guardrails.”
 Section 3 begins with a detailed critique of the OpenAI Model Spec.
 It describes the goals, rules, and hierarchical structure designed to ensure ethical AI behavior.
 Then, it relates the Model Spec to the concept of constitutional AI, which OpenAI’s competitor, Anthropic, also explores.
 The section concludes with a discussion of constitutional AI’s promises and potential dangers, illustrated by Chinese researchers’ recent development of techniques to restrict the fine-tuning of AI models for unauthorized purposes.
 Section 4 links these discussions to constitutional economics, particularly ordoliberalism (2.0), to derive theoretical principles for designing better AI governance frameworks.
 Section 5 argues that the regulatory focus should shift from the current emphasis on ex-post evaluation to include consideration of ex-ante frameworks in the form of so-called generative AI system prompts.
-To demonstrate the effectiveness of these ordoliberal system prompts, we conduct an empirical study using comparative analysis between LLMs with and without prompts.
+To demonstrate the effectiveness of these ordoliberal system prompts, we conduct an empirical study using comparative analysis between LLMs with and without system prompts.
 The conclusion links our findings to the myth of Odysseus, emphasizing the need for ethical constraints on AI development to prevent misuse and ensure societal benefits (Section 6).

 2. Literature Review: AI Ethics and Constitutional AI

-Discussions about AI and its socio-economic effects have taken center stage in recent months.
+Discussions about AI and its socio-economic effects have taken center stage in recent years.
 A significant part of this conversation has been sparked by the emergence of generative AI.
 Critics argue that these technologies could exacerbate discrimination, disinformation, deception, fraud, manipulation, and mistrust, among others (Bender et al., 2021; Buolamwini, 2023; Center for AI Safety, 2023a, 2023b; Gebru et al., 2023a, 2023b; Eubanks, 2018).

 The dark side of (generative) AI – in combination with big data mining/analytics – is vividly described in Cathy O'Neil's book, Weapons of Math Destruction (O’Neil, 2017).
 These technologies have the potential to primarily impact the poor and ethnic minorities, leading to enhanced discrimination, racism, and various prejudices.
 As a result, AI and big data can increase inequality and deepen the social divide, which manifests the status quo and negatively affects democracy.
 Furthermore, these systems often reinforce negative feedback loops, creating vicious circles such as the poverty trap.
 One of the main problems associated with this issue is the lack of accountability and transparency, as many algorithms function as “black boxes,” making it difficult to understand how decisions are made.
 This opacity opens the door to potential manipulation of algorithms.
 Additionally, there is a significant lack of monitoring and regulatory oversight, along with insufficient complaint mechanisms, which contribute to the unregulated side of the data economy.
-In this context, data brokers often treat people as products, leading to the commodification of society and raising concerns about the use of personal information.
+Data brokers often treat people as products, leading to the commodification of society and raising concerns about privacy.